apache/incubator-gluten/docs/get-started/Velox.md

 ./dev/buildbundle-veloxbe.sh

 ## After a complete build, if you need to re-build the project and only some gluten code is changed,
-## you can use the following command to skip building arrow, velox and protobuf.
+## you can use the following command to skip building velox and protobuf.
 # ./dev/buildbundle-veloxbe.sh --skip_build_ep=ON --build_protobuf=OFF
 ```